Qwe1rty/NodeDial/README.md

 ```

 Before sending read or write requests, you will need to wait until the database has fully
 initialized first.
-You can check readiness through the `chordial ready` command, and will
+You can check readiness through the `nodedial ready` command, and will
 reply with this if the server is ready:

 ```